Norfolk’s Wilma Modlin recognized as one of Virginia’s most outstanding crossing guards

 Oceanair Principal Lenthia Willie-Clark said, “She is a constant positive presence and our community, staff and children all love her.
 She is so deserving of this recognition.”

-“Ms. Wilma” will be honored at the annual statewide Crossing Guard Appreciation Day on Feb.
+“Ms. Wilma” was honored on the annual statewide Crossing Guard Appreciation Day on Feb.
 12. This day is designed to say “thank you” to all of the wonderful and outstanding role models that help students everywhere cross the streets safely to and from school.

 Latest Posts